PixarAnimationStudios/OpenSubdiv/documentation/code_examples.rst

 ::

-      -f         : launches the application in full-screen mode (if supported by GLFW on the OS)
-      -u         : apply uniform subdivision to all meshes -a         : apply adaptive subdivision to create patches for the limit surface -l depth   : level of uniform or adaptive refinement to apply -c count   : number of repetitions of the animation loop when supported (default of 0 is infinite)
+      -f         : launches the application in full-screen mode (if supported) -u         : apply uniform subdivision to all meshes -a         : apply adaptive subdivision to create patches for the limit surface -l depth   : level of uniform or adaptive refinement to apply -c count   : number of repetitions of the animation loop when supported (default of 0 is infinite)
-      objfile(s) : a set of one or more meshes in Obj format (requiring a .obj suffix) that may be distinct meshes or animated versions of a single mesh -anim      : interpret a given set of Obj files as an animated sequence rather than a set of distinct meshes
+      -anim      : interpret a given set of Obj files as an animated sequence rather than a set of distinct meshes
-      -catmark   : apply the Catmark scheme to all meshes in given Obj files (default) -loop      : apply the Loop scheme to all meshes in given Obj files -bilinear  : apply the Bilinear scheme to all meshes in given Obj files
+      -catmark   : apply the Catmark scheme to all meshes in given Obj files (default) -loop      : apply the Loop scheme to all meshes in given Obj files -bilinear  : apply the Bilinear scheme to all meshes in given Obj files objfile(s) : a set of one or more meshes in Obj format (requiring a .obj extension) that may be distinct meshes or animated versions of a single mesh

 ----